 - Special award or bonus points

-- A public, company-wide ecard
+- A public, company-wide e-card

-Recognizing your employees will pay off
+Recognizing employee milestones will pay off

 When you acknowledge the contributions your employees make and create an encouraging workplace culture, you’re laying the foundation for your future business success.
 Gallup’s Business Journal estimates that “22 million workers (in the United States alone) are extremely negative or 'actively disengaged.”
 This disaffection ends up costing the U.S. economy up to $300 billion in lost productivity every year, not including associated absences, injuries, and employee turnover.
 Take the time to invest in your employees’ sense of meaning, pride, and emotional health – the investment could pay back in the form of better productivity and retention.